xraypy/xraylarch/doc/xafs/feffit.rst

     create and return Feffit Transform group to be used in a Feffit dataset.

-    :param fitspace: name of FT type for fit  ('r').
+    :param fitspace: name of FT type for fit: one of ('k', 'r', 'q', 'w'), default 'r'.
     :param kmin:     starting *k* for FT Window (0).
     :param kmax:     ending *k* for FT Window (20).
     :param dk:       tapering parameter for FT Window (4).